Game-based learning to teach electricity

 You can now also find Lumen in the Minecraft Marketplace!
 The Lumen Power Challenge is available in the Minecraft store for only 160 Minecraft coins or $0.99 and offers an adventure based on the same principles of electricity presented in the regular Lumen modification described above.
 As a player you are invited to solve the energy problems in the town called Lumen.
 You can explore forms of power generation such as wind, solar or nuclear, then test your knowledge in the energy quiz.

-How to buy the Lumen Power Challenge?
+How to buy the Lumen Power or City Challenge?

 - Login with your Mojang account